codingforentrepreneurs/Smarter-Web-Scraping-with-Python/README.md

 git clone https://github.com/codingforentrepreneurs/Smarter-Web-Scraping-with-Python .
 ```

+> Working through the course?
+Start with the `course-start` branch with `git checkout course_start` then remove the `.git` directory and start fresh.

 Create a Python Virtual Environment:
 - run `cd ~/dev/smarter-scraping` then...
 - mac/linux: `python3 -m venv venv`